Collection Overview

 Bengal Handloom sarees - Baluchari

-Detailed figures, animals and architectural scenes are depited on these sarees.
+Detailed figures, animals and architectural scenes are depicted on these sarees.
 The classic Baluchari has scenes from the religious epics of India.
 Wide borders feature repeat motifs from the pallu, often densely woven vignettes arranged in sections across the cloth.
 The classic Baluchari sari of Bengal was woven on the same cloth as the Tant sarees, but now with many regions weaving these style sarees, you can have Baluchari style sarees from anywhere.
 If I'm aware of a sari's origin, I will always mention it in the listing.

 Orissa Ikat sarees